kingyue737/vitify-docs/docs/guide/permission.md

         next()
         return
       }
-      // Redirect to 404 error page(TODO) if not permitted
-      next({ name: 'all' })
+      // Redirect to 404 error page if not permitted next({ name: 'all' })
     }
   } else {